Sirenity/2048/README.md

 5. **game_manager.js** :: The Core Game Manager contains methods for:

-	a.
-Beginning/Terminating/Restarting a game
+	* Beginning/Terminating/Restarting a game
-	b.
-Setting up the grid
+	* Setting up the grid
-	c.
-Holds 4 parameters => Grid Size, Input Manager, Actuator, Storage Manager
+	* Holds 4 parameters => Grid Size, Input Manager, Actuator, Storage Manager
-	d.
-Adding a tile at random
+	* Adding a tile at random
-	e.
-Serializing the Grid
+	* Serializing the Grid
-	f.
-Performing movement
+	* Performing movement
-	g.
-Merging tiles
+	* Merging tiles
-	h.
-Detecting available moves/game score
+	* Detecting available moves/game score
-	i.
-Saving game progress
+	* Saving game progress

 6. **grid.js** :: Contains various funcitions for manipulating the game grid

-	a.
-Checking cells
+	* Checking cells
-	b.
-Insertions and removal of tiles
+	* Insertions and removal of tiles

 7. **html_actuator.js** :: Contains various functions for interface, tile mechanics and scoring

-	a.
-Adding a tile
+	* Adding a tile
-	b.
-Changing the look of a tile using classes
+	* Changing the look of a tile using classes
-	c.
-Updating the score
+	* Updating the score

 8. **keyboard_input_manager.js** ::